eclipse-kura/kura/docs/gateway-configuration/network-failover.md

-## Work Modalities
+## Operating modes

 The *NetworkManager* failover mechanism can work at two different levels:

-- by detecting disruptions at physical level;
+- by detecting disruptions at physical level (i.e. an ethernet cable that disconnects);
 - by performing a **connectivity check** to an upstream URI.

 *NetworkManager* brings a network interface down when it detects the loss of its physical link.
 In such case, the next highest priority interface is selected as the main one.